-Starting from well-known numerical methodology already used among the geodynamic scientific community, a new software suite PyGmod (Python Geodynamic Modeling) has been
+Starting from well-known numerical methodology already used among the geodynamic scientific community, a new software suite PyGmod (Python Geodynamic Modeling) has been developed in the last year.
+Unlike common simulation code written in Fortran or C the programs of this suite are pure Python for more than 90%, implementing a parallel schema that takes advantage of the new architecture of the last HPC machines.
+As the most recent HPC facilities are characterized by a distributed shared memory architecture, the code uses standard MPI coupled with a multi-threading parallelization algorithm to speed up some critical (atomic) parts that can benefit of it.
+Since the OpenMP A.P.I. is not directly accessible by Python, the threading system has been developed with Cython.
+A real time visualization library, mainly based on Matplotlib, has been developed to inspect results during the computation.
 The application simulates large-scale geodynamic processes involving the interaction of tectonic plates, the generation of magma, surface topography evolution, mineral phase changes, etc. The code will be mainly used to understand the dynamic of continental rifting.